RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild: Related Work

 Misinformation datasets can be broadly grouped into three categories: (1) \textit{collected datasets}, (2) \textit{synthetic datasets}, and (3) \textit{OOC-specific datasets}, as summarized in Table~\ref{tab:dataset_list_previous}.

-\paragraph{Collected datasets.} Early datasets compile verified claims from fact-checking sites such as Weibo, PolitiFact, and Snopes (e.g., Weibo\cite{nan2021mdfend}, FakeNewsNet~\cite{shu2020fakenewsnet}, LIAR-RAW~\cite{yang-etal-2022-coarse}, RAWFC~\cite{yang-etal-2022-coarse}, MuMiN~\cite{NielsenMcConville2022} , MR$^2$~\cite{hu2023mr2}).
-To balance labels, real claims are sometimes sourced from trusted outlets (e.g., Xinhua News).
-Most are text-only and suffer from noisy annotations or insufficient context.
-For example, Twitter, Factify 2, and MuMiN datasets match tweets to claims via keyword or cosine similarity, which fails to preserve actual post context.
-Larger-scale corpora like Fakeddit~\cite{nakamura2020r} rely on weak labeling from platform tags, resulting in noisy labels.
-AVERITEC~\cite{schlichtkrull2023averitec} highlights the importance of claim context and employs a multi-step human annotation procedure, producing context-independent and high-quality explanations by having annotators inspecting fact-checking articles.
-However, AVERITEC remains text-only and does not address multimodal claims.
+\paragraph{Collected datasets.} Early datasets compile verified claims from fact-checking websites such as PolitiFact and Snopes (e.g., FakeNewsNet~\cite{shu2020fakenewsnet}, LIAR-RAW~\cite{yang-etal-2022-coarse}, MuMiN~\cite{NielsenMcConville2022}).
+Many are text-only and suffer from noisy annotations or missing context, since social-media posts are often matched to claims via keyword or similarity heuristics.
+Large-scale corpora such as Fakeddit~\cite{nakamura2020r} further rely on weak labels from platform tags.
+AVERITEC~\cite{schlichtkrull2023averitec} improves annotation quality by extracting explanations from fact-checking articles, but remains limited to text-only claims.